-Mgahinga Gorilla National Park, “where silver meets gold” is Uganda’s one and only convenient stop for Gorilla trekking and Golden monkey trekking.
+Mgahinga National Park, or Mgahinga Gorilla National Park “where silver meets gold” is Uganda’s one and only convenient stop for gorilla trekking and golden monkey trekking.
 Mgahinga (33.7 km2) lies in the far outskirts of Kisoro district in southwestern Uganda and though not heavily crowded as some of the other National Parks, Mgahinga offers its visitors a blend of unique and memorable experiences.

-The journey en-route includes a treat to the most luxurious views of Mount Muhabura, Lake Bunyonyi and even the breathtakingly beautiful Echuya forest, a tropical forest in the Albertine rift covering an area of 34 km2 with a very rich bio diversity that has natured endemic Albertine bird species over the years.
+The journey en route includes a treat to the most luxurious views of Mount Muhabura, Lake Bunyonyi and even the breathtakingly beautiful Echuya forest, a tropical forest in the Albertine rift covering an area of 34 km2 with very rich biodiversity that has natured endemic Albertine bird species over the years.

 Activities in Mgahinga National Park

-This is an interesting activity especially for the hard adventure lovers.
-One can hike Gahinga, Muhabura but hiking Sabinyo will give you an opportunity to be in three countries ( Uganda, Rwanda, and DRC ) at the same time without needing a visa.
+This is an interesting activity, especially for hard adventure lovers.
+One can hike Gahinga, and Muhabura but hiking Sabinyo will give you an opportunity to be in three countries (Uganda, Rwanda, and DRC) at the same time without needing a visa.

-You will get to the track the Nyakagezi family that is the only habituated Gorilla group with two Silver-backs that live in peace with each other.
-The Nyakagezi group was very much a trans-boundary group, crossing borders to Rwanda and DRC but it was carefully studied and measures were put in place by the Ugandan government to make this group permanently find home in Mgahinga.
+You will get to track the Nyakagezi family which is the only habituated Gorilla group with two Silverbacks that live in peace with each other.
+The Nyakagezi group was very much a transboundary group, crossing borders to Rwanda and DRC but it was carefully studied, and measures were put in place by the Ugandan government to make this group permanently find a home in Mgahinga.
 The Gorillas in this group are an interesting bunch with features of lowland Gorillas of DRC.